KataChannel/tazagroup/docs/guides/QUICK-START.md

 - 📖 **Documentation**: Check the `docs/` directory
 - 🐛 **Issues**: Report bugs on GitHub Issues
 - 💬 **Discussions**: Join our Discord community
-- 📧 **Email**: Contact support@katadev.com
+- 📧 **Email**: Contact support@katacore.com

 ## 🎯 Success Checklist

 After completing this guide, you should have:

-- ✅ Katadev running locally on your machine
+- ✅ KataCore running locally on your machine
 - ✅ Frontend accessible at http://localhost:3000
 - ✅ Backend API responding at http://localhost:3001
 - ✅ Database with sample employees and departments